MobilityDB/MobilityDB-OpenTripPlanner/README.md

 * It prevents a user from taking a vehicle already reserved by someone else or already disabled.
 * It prevents a user from taking a vehicle already disabled.
 * It prevents the user from taking a vehicle that is not sufficiently loaded to make a trip.
-* It prevents a user to start a trip from a station out of service, but rather direct it to a nearby and accessible station.
+* It prevents a user to start a trip from a station out of service, but rather direct him to a nearby and accessible station.
-* It prevents a user to end a trip to a station out of service, but rather direct it to a nearby and accessible station.
+* It prevents a user to end a trip to a station out of service, but rather direct him to a nearby and accessible station.
 * It prevents a user to drop off a vehicle in an unauthorised area and/or even to cross an unauthorised area with that vehicle.

 Requirements